MariaStellaTech/AI-Solutions/README.md

 This AI-Solutions repository contains the Stella AI Chatbot application for all websites.
+Open the stella-ai-chatbot folder and you can see the details.